nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**
-Our goal was to improve AB3 in terms of organisation, finding and tagging to allow for greater functionality.
+Our goal was to improve AB3 in terms of contact organisation, finding and tagging to allow for greater functionality and flexibility.

 Our first major change was to modify the `find` command to accept any field as a parameter and allow multiple parameters.
 This was a moderate effort that required us to change how the `FindCommand` class worked by creating new predicate classes and processing the logic for that as well,